 Not everybody believes this story.
 But there’s something there that one could certainly wish it were true.
 Our desire to belong intimates a place beyond the four walls of our universe, otherworldly and where we can never be stolen away.
 Ironically, it is Disney that helps me to see this.
 We have grown skeptical in our culture of happy endings.
 We say that such desires are hopeful fancies of untried youth.
 Our pessimism is a response to the failure of our romantic individualism.

 But I don't think Disney gets it entirely wrong.
 Something about happy endings rings true, and Disney persists in this pattern.
-Maybe the hopefulness explains why I'm a pediatrician.
+Maybe hopefulness explains why I'm a pediatrician.
 The stories we tell as children may be truer than the stories we tell as adults.
-Fully grown, we tell ourselves we see clearly, but in reality we have become adept at rationalizing our disappointments.
-Children perceive something we cannot because they have not found the faulty cultural prescriptions wanting and so become such cynics.
+Fully grown, we tell ourselves we see clearly, but in reality, we have become adept at rationalizing our disappointments.
+Children perceive something we cannot because they have not yet found the faulty cultural prescriptions wanting, and so become cynics like us.
 Even if its remedies fail, Disney reminds me that the final festivities, the laughter and the cheer reveal something true.